SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 The ruling makes no mention of where Boris might have been taken after his detention or what happened to him afterwards.

+2011.
 HUMAN RIGHTS COMMISSION'S RESOLUTION

-WEISFEILER CASE SUBMITTED TO HUMAN RIGHTS COMMISSION
+2010.
+CASE SUBMITTED TO HUMAN RIGHTS COMMISSION

 Olga Weisfeiler and her son Lev arrived in Chile on February 26, 2010 to resubmit Boris Weisfeiler's case to the recently opened human rights commission, Comisión Asesora para la calificación de Detenidos Desaparecidos, Ejecutados Políticos y Víctimas de Prisión Política y Tortura, in short 'La Comisión' for evaluation.

+2009.
 WEISFEILER CASE AND HUMAN RIGHTS ISSUE

+2006.
 MEETING WITH PRESIDENT OF CHILE

 In June 2006, Chilean President Michelle Bachelet met in Washington D.C. with sister of Boris Weisfeiler, Dr. Olga Weisfeiler.
-In an online posting after the meeting Meeting with Olga Weisfeiler, the Chilean government web site acknowledged that Boris Weisfeiler "desaparecido en Chile en enero de 1985, tras su detención por una patrulla militar" (disappeared in Chile in January 1985 after he was arrested by military patrol.)
+The Chilean government web site in its online posting "Meeting with Olga Weisfeiler", acknowledged that Boris Weisfeiler "desaparecido en Chile en enero de 1985, tras su detención por una patrulla militar" (disappeared in Chile in January 1985 after he was arrested by military patrol.)

-November 2001.
 There are more than 1,100 desaparecidos (disappeared persons) in Chile and one of them is a U.S. citizen - Boris Weisfeiler.
 A Russian-born mathematics professor at Pennsylvania State University, Weisfeiler vanished while on a hiking trip near the border between Chile and Argentina in the early part of January 1985.
 After a quick and cursory investigation, Chilean authorities concluded that Weisfeiler had drowned in the Los Sauces River during his trip.